@ShahidNShah

 We spoke with six healthcare CIOs from across the country – New York to Hawaii – to learn how they’re managing these pressing demands on a day-to-day basis.
 They discuss the aspects of their jobs that cause them stress and can lead to burnout – but also offer plenty of actionable tips for their peers about how to combat stress and meet the challenges of a demanding job.

-Some changes put in place to address the pandemic may outlast the COVID era.
-If there is a silver lining to the pandemic, it is that health systems have demonstrated an ability to be more resilient …
+If there is a silver lining to the pandemic, it is that health systems have demonstrated an ability to be more resilient and shift resources to meet urgent needs.
+Provider organizations also have had …